 Workplace Accident Claims Guide – How To Make A Claim Against Your Workplace For An Accident Or Injury?

-By John Bowes.
-Last Updated 1st March 2021.
+By Marlon Cooke.
+Last Updated 17th August 2022.
 Welcome to our guide on workplace accident claims.
 Whatever type of job you work in, your employer has a duty to try and ensure your safety wherever possible.
 They need to assess your tasks and remove or reduce any dangers they identify.
 Failure to do so could mean your entitled to compensation for any injuries sustained during an accident caused by your employer’s negligence.
 In this guide, we’re going to look at how to make workplace accident claims.
 We’ll look at workplace accident examples, why your employer might be liable and how much compensation you could be entitled to.
 We’ll also look at your rights while injured and the circumstances that could lead to an accident claim.

 Legal Expert can help you make a personal injury claim following a workplace accident.
 We provide free legal advice on the claims process and our specialists can assess your claim on a no-obligation basis.
 Should your claim be valid, you could be referred to a personal injury solicitor.
 If they take your claim on, it’ll be on a No Win, No Fee basis.